Contents

 Sources

-1. Statista (February 2020) Sales of meat and meat alternatives worldwide by 2040
+1. Statista (February 2020) Sales of meat and meat alternatives worldwide until 2040

 2. Statista (May 2020) Deaths due to circulatory diseases in Germany until 2018